 Section 3 is a federal obligation tied to a significant portion of HUD funding.
-The Section 3 statute states that recipients of HUD housing and community development funding must provide, "to the greatest extent feasible," job training, employment, and contracting opportunities for low-income and very lowincome residents, "particularly those who are recipients of government assistance for housing."
-Another Section 3 obligation is to support businesses owned or controlled by low-income people or businesses that hire them ("Section 3 businesses").
-A "recipient" is an entity that receives Section 3-covered funds directly from HUD, such as a public housing agency (PHA), state, city, or county.
+The Section 3 statute states that recipients of HUD housing and community development funding must provide, "to the greatest extent feasible," job training, employment, and contracting opportunities for low-income and very low-income residents, "particularly those who are recipients of government assistance for housing."

 Section 3 applies to all HUD funding for public housing and Indian housing, such as the public housing Operating Fund and Capital Fund, Resident Opportunity and Self-Sufficiency (ROSS) grants, Family Self-Sufficiency (FSS) grants, and to some extent the Rental Assistance Demonstration (RAD).
 Section 3 also applies to other housing and community development funding that entails constructionrelated activities, including HOME Investment Partnerships, national Housing Trust Fund, and Housing Opportunities for Persons with AIDS (HOPWA), as well as certain activities assisted with Community Development Block Grants (CDBG) (see "Section 3 Project" toward the end of this article).
-Public housing agencies (PHAs) and jurisdictions using those non-public housing programs, such as HOME must comply with Section 3 and ensure that contractors and subcontractors comply.
+Public housing agencies (PHAs) and jurisdictions using those non-public housing programs, such as HOME, are "recipients" of "Section 3-covered funds:" they must comply with Section 3 and ensure that contractors and subcontractors comply.